 Patient, Team Player, Stable, Empathetic, Compassionate, Loyal, Puts People Above Projects, Dependable, Supportive, Agreeable

-This way, when something doesn’t go as planned, it goes better than imagined.
+When something doesn’t go as planned, it goes better than imagined.

 You might have noticed that our logo contains four colors gathered together within a circle.
 This isn’t random.
 Those four colors represent the diversity of our people, personalities, and talents.